"The Color of Love"

 "To truly love each other and oneself is to love the Great Mystery of life"

-A brand new set of wedding rings
+Two paintings and a brand new set of wedding rings

 Boozhoo, aaniin, hello,